MettaPath/github-search-mashine/README.md

 SEARCH ENGINE FOR REPOSITORIES ON GITHUB.

-Ability to include a repository in favorites and comment on selected repositories.
+Web-app build with:

+- React,
+- TypeScript,
+- Firebase,
-Web-app build with React, TypeScript, Redux Toolkit, RTKQuery, Tailwind.
+- Redux Toolkit,
+- Redux Thunk
+- RTKQuery,
+- Redux firestore,
+- Tailwind.

 A working version of the application can be seen at: https://mettapath.github.io/github-search-mashine/